RyanGibb/eon/README.md

 # Effects-based OCaml Nameserver (EON)

-EON is an authoritative nameserver for the Domain Name System (DNS) using the functionally pure [Mirage OCaml-DNS libraries](https://github.com/mirage/ocaml-dns) and [Effects-Based Parallel IO for multicore OCaml](https://github.com/ocaml-multicore/eio).
+EON is an authoritative nameserver for the Domain Name System (DNS) using the functionally pure [Mirage OCaml-DNS libraries](https://github.com/mirage/ocaml-dns) and [Effects-Based Parallel IO for multicore OCaml](https://github.com/ocaml-multicore/eio), along with some experimental uses of the DNS.

 ### Quick start